Incoming exchange and international students

 Housing

-Finding accommodation is an important step towards successfully integrating into Parisian life.
-It is a step that should be planned before your arrival in France.
-Finding housing in Paris, as with all capital cities, can be a challenge.
+Finding accommodation is an important step towards a successful integration into Parisian life.
+You should start arranging accommodation before your arrival in France.
+Finding housing in Paris, as in all capital cities, can be challenging.
 It is crucial to start your search in December prior to the year of your arrival in Paris.
 This will allow you to familiarize yourself with the conditions and requirements for admission to student dormitories.

 Budget for your accommodation

-• As a private tenant: From 600 to 900 Euros a month.
-If you are planning to rent an apartment, remember that you will need to provide a deposit equivalent to two month’s rent.
+- As a private tenant: From 600 to 900 Euros a month.
+If you are planning to rent an apartment, remember that you will often need to provide a deposit equivalent to two month’s rent.

-N.B.: You may possibly be entitled to financial assistance for your accommodation expenses.
+N.B.: You may possibly be eligible to receive financial assistance for your accommodation expenses.
 The CAF (Caisse d’Allocations Familiales), a family allowance fund, can allocate personal accommodation assistance (APL) in some cases.

 Food

-As from August 31st 2021, 1 euro is the price of a meal in university restaurants for grant-holders and non-scholarship holders who are in a precarious situation, as determined by the Crous social services.
+From August 31st 2021, 1 euro is the price of a meal in university canteens for scholarship-holders and students who do not receive a scholarship but who are in a precarious situation, as determined by the Crous social services.
 The price for all other students is 3,30€ per meal.
 Read more

 For information on university dining halls

 Restaurants: the cheapest ones range from €12 to €15 per meal (in France, service is always included in the price).
-On average, below are some estimated costs :
+An average cost of some of the items is below :

 Public transport